PostHog/posthog.com/contents/product-engineers/growth-loops.md

 Products that use performance marketing growth loops generally have high margins (more money for ads), but low organic demand.
 Good examples include ecommerce and direct-to-consumer goods (e.g. Casper, Warby Parker, Dollar Shave Club) and SaaS software targeting small-medium businesses (e.g. Shopify, Hubspot, Slack).

 > **How to measure performance marketing**: Measure the margin between the cost of customer acquisition (CAC) and how much revenue we receive from them (LTV).
-To do this, combine the sources of traffic, conversion, and retention with marketing spend and revenue.
+To do this, combine traffic sources, conversion, and retention with marketing spend and revenue.

 ### 3. The organic content loop